April Dunn: Work

 Dunn became involved in advocating for Act 833 in the Louisiana State Legislature.
 The act passed in 2014 and "establishes alternative pathways for grade promotion and graduation for students who have not passed standardized tests."
 Dunn testified in front of committees and met with lawmakers about her own experiences not receiving a diploma.
 She was present when Governor Bobby Jindal signed the bill into law.

 Dunn went on to become the vice-chair of the Louisiana Developmental Disabilities Council (LDDC) and after showing her leadership skills at a quarterly meeting, became the chair.
 In 2018, as chair, she criticized the lack of visibility and poor access to information about Act 833, saying that "information on the department's website was difficult to access".

 In 2017, she became a staffer on the governor's office of disability affairs and rose to the position of senior coordinator.
-She did monitored legislation and did outreach, including recording a video with Governor John Bel Edwards to encourage businesses to hire more people with disabilities.
+She monitored legislation and did outreach, including recording a video with Governor John Bel Edwards to encourage businesses to hire more people with disabilities.
 Dunn was also included in the State as a Model Employer Taskforce.